Moerderhoschi/arma3_mdhBRIM/README.md

 Bohemia Revive Icon Marker is a mod, created by Moerderhoschi for Arma 3, to add an icon and Mapmarker to unconscious players.

-THIS MOD IS ONLY A VISUAL ADDITION FOR THE STANDARD ARMA III REVIVE SYSTEM. https://community.bistudio.com/wiki/Arma_3_Revive
+THIS MOD IS ONLY A VISUAL ADDITION FOR THE STANDARD ARMA 3 REVIVE SYSTEM. https://community.bistudio.com/wiki/Arma_3_Revive

 FEATURES